awslabs/sagemaker-debugger/docs/api.md

 specified in the smdebug hook has been completed.
 This environment variable specifies the maximum number of incomplete steps that the trial will wait for before marking half of them as complete.
 Default: 1000

+#### `MISSING_EVENT_FILE_RETRY_LIMIT`:

+During analysis, a [trial](analysis.md) is created to query for tensors from a specified directory.
+This directory contains collections, events, and index files.
+All the tensor data is stored in the event files.
+When tensor data contained in an event file that is not available has been requested, this variable specifcies the number of times we retry the request.